Annual Timber Harvest

 The collection of this information is entirely dependent on the co-operation and goodwill of others - in this case the many forest products processors throughout the State who willingly participate by providing PFT with sourcing information for their forest products intake.
 PFT acknowledges the participation of these processors and is proud of the relationship of trust that has been developed between us and the many companies and individuals involved.
 Importantly, the processors provide this information to PFT on the understanding that the raw data will be aggregated for reporting purposes and that the confidentiality of each individual processor’s data will be strictly maintained.
 It is important to remember that the provision of the data is on a voluntary basis and while PFT cannot control the accuracy of it steps are taken to ensure it is as accurate as possible.

-The four largest volume businesses processed almost 97% of Tasmania’s private forest harvest during 2016-17.
+The six largest volume businesses processed almost 97% of Tasmania’s private forest harvest during 2016-17.
 When the next two are included, the proportion is just over 99%.

 Wood Production Statistics